2020 Festival Dates: March 3-5 and March 10-12

-The Secondary School Shakespeare Festival is born of a handful of deeply-held beliefs:
+The Secondary School Shakespeare Festival is rooted in these deeply-held beliefs:

-- Shakespeare is a vibrant, passionate, human, hilarious, teachable, learnable, enjoyable playwright—and accessible to all students.
+- Shakespeare is a vibrant, passionate, human, hilarious, teachable, learnable, enjoyable playwright.

-- The best way to learn Shakespeare is to do Shakespeare.
-Whether you are a 7th grader or a senior, in a school with no drama teacher or one with three, scared to death or in your element, Shakespeare is for YOU.
+- Whether you are a 7th grader or a senior, in a school with no drama teacher or one with three, scared to death or in your element, Shakespeare is for YOU.
 And the Folger Shakespeare Library is, too.

 - Festival days are designed so that students are each other's audience.
 Watching five other scenes is as educational as performing your own.
 Scenes from different plays are scheduled each day, so the students can come away with an idea of the range and texture of Shakespeare's work.

 - Students take ownership of Shakespeare by acting as their group's director, editor, stage manager, and other positions on or off stage.
-We expect that students within each group will take on these tasks.
+We expect that students within each group will take on all or some of these tasks.

-- The Festival is fun.
-In order to keep it that way, the commentators will present recognition awards for excellence of every kind, and each student will go home with a tangible token of the day whether they trod the boards backstage or onstage.
+- The Festival is fun!
+All students will go home with a tangible token of the day whether they trod the boards backstage or onstage.
+Commentators offer encouraging feedback and present recognition awards for excellence of every kind.
 We want students to have a good time, a great time, maybe the time of their lives.